 Got a taste for the reel life?
-Or is boating more your style?
-With the largest network of lakes in the country, rivers, estuaries and the teeming marine life of the ocean, NSW is superbly equipped for recreational boating and fishing.
+Want to explore beautiful waterways?
+NSW is the best place for fishing and boating in Australia.
+With the largest network of lakes, rivers, estuaries and a deep blue ocean all teeming with fish, NSW is great for recreational fishing and boating.

-Head to Lake Eucembene in the Snowy Mountains.
-You'll find rainbow trout, brown trout and Atlantic salmon and the lake is regularly re-stocked with trout by NSW Fisheries.
-Lying in the heart of Mount Kosciusko National Park it's a fantastic spot in the summer months where there is a wide choice of sporting, freshwater fishing and other activities.
+Lake Eucumbene, in the Snowy Mountains, is full of rainbow trout, brown trout and Atlantic salmon.
+The lake is regularly re-stocked with trout by NSW Fisheries.
+In the heart of Mount Kosciusko National Park, it's a fantastic spot for fishing and boating in the warmer months.